MishaVyb/weather-collector/README.md

     If file does not exist, collector getting the most populated cities from GeoDB API.
     > WARNING! <br>
-    > Wether Collector do not guarantee that recived cites is a *real* the most populated cites ont the Earth at current moment.
+    > Wether Collector do not guarantee that recived cites is a *real* the most populated cites on the Earth at current moment.
 It's better to manualy fill `cities.json` file.

     After that collector begin collecting weather from Open Weather API every hour and store all data into database.